-Fashion bloggers may seem to have it easy, but lest you dismiss them for their seemingly cushy lifestyles, know this: These stylishly clad ladies have to travel constantly.
-As in, “I can’t remember the last time I was in one place for more than three days” kind of traveling.
+Fashion bloggers may seem to have it easy, but lest you dismiss them for their seemingly cushy lifestyles, know this: these stylishly-clad ladies have to travel constantly.
+As in, “I can’t remember the last time I was in one place for more than three days” kind of travelling.
 Which means they’re forced to master the art of looking fresh and awake after endless flights, bus rides, and minimal sleep—no small feat for even the most seasoned beauty pro, if you ask us.

-We managed to get four of our favorite style bloggers—Chriselle Lim of The Chriselle Factor, Natalie Suarez of Natalie Off Duty, Shea Marie of Peace Love Shea, and Jacey Duprie of Damsel in Dior—away from their jet setting for a couple minutes to share their best-kept travel beauty secrets (including the exact products they never leave home without).
+We managed to get three of our favourite style bloggers—Chriselle Lim of The Chriselle Factor, Natalie Suarez of Natalie Off Duty, and Shea Marie of Peace Love Shea—away from their jet setting for a couple minutes to share their best-kept travel beauty secrets (including the exact products they never leave home without).

 Keep flipping to see their best travel beauty tips!